videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 ### Step 4 : Initialize meeting

-In this step, we will initialize meeting through `initMeeting()` function and join that meeting.
+Following that, initialize the meeting using the `initMeeting()` function and proceed to join the meeting.

 ```js title="startMeeting app.component.ts"
 // Initialize meeting